 DENBIGHSHIRE County Council will be the hardest hit by proposed budget cuts.

-The Welsh Government has announced proposals to make cuts to its funding of county councils across Wales.
+The Welsh Government have announced proposals to make cuts to its funding of county councils across Wales.

 At the moment county councils get 80 per cent of their funding directly from the government in Cardiff.